INTO-CPS-Association/DTaaS/docs/admin/client/auth.md

 https://foo.com/bar
 ```

-All of these instances can use the same gitlab instance for authentication.
+All of these instances can use the same gitlab instance for authorization.

 | DTaaS application URL | Gitlab Instance URL | Callback URL | Logout URL | Application ID |
 |:----|:----|:----|:----|:----|